openrundev/openrun/README.md

 - Scales idle apps down to zero
 - Staged deployment, for code and config changes
 - Atomic (all or nothing) updates across apps
+- Service bindings to easiy provision Postgres/MySQL accounts for apps

 This repo hosts the source code for OpenRun.
 The source for the documentation site [openrun.dev](https://openrun.dev) is in the docs folder.
 App specifications, which are templates to create apps, are defined in the [appspecs](https://github.com/openrundev/appspecs) repo.
 Sample apps are in the [apps](https://github.com/openrundev/apps) repo.